 Apache Server Security

-This page provides some geneal hints for Apache servers running PHP applications.
-I recommend to consider them for ConfTool installations and they are probably useful for most other productive environments with PHP and MySQL.
+This page provides some general hints for Apache servers running PHP applications.
+We recommend considering them for ConfTool installations, and they are probably useful for most other productive environments with PHP and MySQL.

 Access to Backup Files

 It is advisable to block access to all backup files.
 If these are for instance PHP files, they are usually not executed and may reveal parameters like the password for your MySQL database.